Mabuza713/BrainTumorDetection/README.md

 1. Load and preprocess the images
 2. Split the data into training and testing sets
 3. Build and train both binary and categorical classification models
-4. Save the trained models as `.h5` files in the `BrainTumorDetection/` directory
+4. Save the trained models as `.keras` files in the `BrainTumorDetection/` directory

 You can adjust the `size` and `epochsAmount` parameters in the script to modify the input image size and the number of training epochs.